learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 terminal portion of the programming environment (where the results of running the code are displayed) the active window by clicking inside it.

-Give it a try here:

-<iframe height="400px" width="100%" src="https://repl.it/@LizBurton/QuietNervousRotation?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-Don't forget to click in the terminal (the window on the bottom) before typing Control-C!

 ## Terminate a `while` Loop Naturally

 Most loops aren't meant to run infinitely.
 There's some condition that they